Stortorget, Karlskrona: Klaipeda square

 Klaipeda square is located north of the square with the fountain "Stora fisken" (Swedish: "The Great Fish").
 The square is popularly known simply as "the Fish".
 The shopping and pedestrian Ronnyebygatan street extends east and west.
 East of Klaipedaplatsen on the north west side of the square is Bankhuset and Hotell Statt.

-Fredrick Church
+Fredrik Church

-The Fredrick Church is in the middle of the square.
+The Fredrik Church is in the middle of the square.
 The square actually extends around the church, although visually it appears as if the church is west of the square.
 The church, on which construction began September 9, 1720, is a typical baroque church designed by Nicodemus Tessin d.y. and replaced a prior provisional wooden church on Drottninggatan street, called Hedvig Eleonora Church.
 The church was not inaugurated until 1744.

 In Sigtuna, in the southern tower of the church, there is a carillon with 35 bells that where installed in 1967 by Bergholtz clockworks.
 The carillon plays three times daily.